 This course provides undergraduate students with advanced standing the opportunity to participate in faculty-supervised research.
-Before registering, students must submit a proposal for approval by the supervising faculty member and the department; the proposal must describe the nature of the research, specific goals and deliverables at the end of the term.
+Before registering, students must submit a proposal for approval by the supervising faculty member and the department; the proposal must describe the nature of the research, specific goals, and deliverables at the end of the term.
 The course may be counted once as a technical elective.
-Prerequisites: Completion of 65 required credits in the major and a cumulative GPA of 3.3 or above.
+Prerequisites: completion of 65 required credits in the major and a cumulative GPA of 3.3 or above.

-MECH 500 Approved Experience 1billing.
+MECH 500 Approved Experience 6 cr.; 1 b.